 Bugra Caskurlu, PhD 2010, now at TOBB Economics and Technology University (Ankara, Turkey), formerly at West Virginia University.

-Michael Usher, RPI class of 2013, pursuing graduate study at Cornell University.
+Michael Usher, RPI class of 2013, graduate study at Cornell University.

 Matthew Gerrior, RPI class of 2012.

-Yonatan Naamad, RPI class of 2010, pursuing graduate study at Princeton University.
+Yonatan Naamad, RPI class of 2010, graduate study at Princeton University.

 (Full chronological list)